PdxCodeGuild/class_mountain_goat/0 General/01 - Class Structure.md

 ### Lectures & Demonstrations

 The purpose of lectures is to introduce and explain a topic.
 Most lectures are followed by live demonstrations.
-Please do not speak or distract yourself during lecture.
+Please do not  distract yourself during lecture.
 These will be recorded and posted after class.

 ### Labs

 Labs represent the bulk of the course work.
 Read the lab description, plan out a solution, and implement your solution in a `.py` file.
-Please label your solutions very clearly (lab01.py, lab02.py) and split the different versions into different files (unless the advanced version is a direct extension of the last solution).
+Please label your solutions very clearly (`lab01.py`, `lab02.py`) and split the different versions into different files (unless the advanced version is a direct extension of the last solution).

 Lab solutions must perform the function described in the lab description.
 All solutions must be formatted, tested, and commented in order to be considered 'complete'.